leoisl/plasnet/README.md

   --help     Show this message and exit.

 Commands:
-  split  Creates and split a plasmid graph into communities type   Type the communities of a previously split plasmid graph into...
+  add-sample-hits  Add sample hits annotations on top of previously... split            Creates and split a plasmid graph into communities type             Type the communities of a previously split plasmid...
 ```

 ### split subcommand